 Grace’s grandparents were also ashamed of her, and hid her in the sheep’s pen.
 One day, Grace overheard them talking about selling her to Tanzania, where her body parts would be used for witchcraft.
 That’s when Grace knew she had to escape.

-Many days passed before Grace was discovered by a crew of sugarcane cutters.
-Unable to run any further, she was malnourished and covered with festering cuts.
-They brought her to the owner of the farm, who had a kind heart.
-She took her in and gave her medication, but she lacked a steady income and couldn’t provide for Grace permanently.
+Many days passed before a sugercane-cutting crew discovered Grace.
+Malnourished and covered in festering cuts, she couldn’t keep running.
+They brought Grace to the farm’s owner, who had a kind heart.
+She took her in and gave Grace medication, but she lacked a steady income and couldn’t provide for Grace permanently.
 So, she turned to Horizon for help.

-Today, Grace is a thriving teenager in the Baba Nyumbani Micro Community.
+Today, Grace is a thriving teenager at Baba Nyumbani.
 She likes playing net ball (basketball) and eating chapatti with chicken.
-She is a disciplined student in the ninth grade.
+She is a disciplined student in ninth grade.
 She is naturally shy, but her days of hiding her face are far behind her: Grace has ambitions of becoming a newscaster or a magistrate.